-- (i) We show that the FAA's Compression algorithm is strategyproof, in the sense of giving airlines the incentive to truthfully report their flights' feasible arrival times.
-Thus our paper is the first to make precise the notion that the Compression algorithm satisfies any kind of incentive compatibility. - (ii) We show that the Compression algorithm need not return an outcome in the weak core.
-While work on other matching problems suggests that core outcomes are crucial for the stability of exchanges, it is important to note that our motivation here is based on one of property rights (slot ownership). - (iii) We describe a mechanism in Section IV that is strategyproof and always selects an assignment in the weak core.
+- 2. We show that the Compression Algorithm need not return an outcome in the weak core.
+While work on other matching problems suggests that core outcomes are crucial for the stability of exchanges, it is important to note that our motivation here is based on one of property rights (slot ownership). - 3.
+We describe a mechanism in Section 4 that is strategy-proof and always selects an assignment in the weak core.
 While our model is distinct from the Shapley-Scarf house allocation problem, our mechanism has the flavor of mechanisms appearing in Abdulkadiroğlu and Sönmez (1999) and Pápai (2000).
-Pápai's results are used to prove one of our results on incentives and they contribute to our proof on core selection. - (iv) We provide examples to show that both the Compression algorithm and the one we introduce can be manipulated by an airline that fails to vacate a slot

-(e.g., by filling one of its slots with a "dummy flight").
-This directly answers the question in the 1996 DOT memo quoted in Section IA.
+Pápai's results are used to prove one of our results on incentives and they contribute to our proof on core selection. - 4.
+We provide examples to show that both the Compression Algorithm and the one we introduce can be manipulated by an airline that fails to vacate a slot (e.g. by filling one of its slots with a "dummy flight").
+This directly answers the question in the 1996 DOT memo quoted in Subsection 1.1.

 The last result may not be surprising within the context of the matching literature.
 In another matching model, Atlamaz and Klaus (2007) show that any efficient mechanism that satisfies a minimal level of property rights (individual rationality) must be manipulable to the destruction of endowments.
-Since their paper uses a general domain of preferences (as opposed to the preference restriction necessary in our model), their result does not imply ours.12
+Since their paper uses a general domain of preferences (as opposed to the preference restriction necessary in our model) their result does not imply ours.12

-The most related papers to ours are the ones mentioned above by Pápai (2000) and Abdulkadiroğlu and Sönmez (1999) for a related model.
-Their mechanisms, like ours, generalize the Top-Trading Cycle algorithm of Shapley and Scarf (1974), but to a different model.
-Another related paper is by Balakrishnan (2007), who relates the Top-Trading Cycle algorithm and the core to a model closer to ours.
-The key difference between our papers is that Balakrishnan (2007) treats individual flights as agents, bringing the model closer to that of Shapley and Scarf (1974).
+The most related papers to ours are the ones mentioned above by Papai (2000) and Abdulkadiroğlu and Sönmez (1999) for a related model.
+Their mechanisms, like ours, generalize the Top Trading Cycle algorithm of Shapley and Scarf, but to a different model.
+Another related paper is by Balakrishnan (2007), who relates the Top Trading Cycle algorithm and the core to a model closer to ours.
+The key difference between our papers is that Balakrishnan treats individual flights as agents, bringing the model closer to that of Shapley and Scarf.
 As discussed earlier, this implies two main technical differences in the analysis, related to incentives and to the core.13